Before You Forgot Your Own Light

 This is how forgetting begins.

-That is what makes this kind of healing so sacred.
+That is what makes this kind of growth sacred.

 It is not performance.

-It is not self-rejection dressed up as growth.
+It is not self-rejection dressed up as transformation.

-It is not forcing yourself into a better shape.
+It is not forcing yourself into a shape that wins approval.

 It is the slow return to what has remained true underneath it all.